SMU vs. UCF NCAA Football Odds, Plays and Insights | November 13, 2021

 SMU Stats and Trends

-- SMU has played nine games, with four wins against the spread.
+- In SMU's nine games this year, it has four wins against the spread.

-- The Mustangs are 3-2 ATS when favored by 7.5 points or more this season.
+- This season, the Mustangs have an against the spread record of 3-2 in their five games as a favorite of 7 points or more.

-- SMU has eclipsed the over/under in 50% of its opportunities this year (four times in eight games with a set point total).
+- SMU's games this year have hit the over on four of eight set point totals (50%).

-- SMU is 4-3 against the spread and 7-1 overall when the team churns out over 352.6 yards.
+- In games that SMU piles up over 352.6 yards, the team is 4-3 against the spread and 7-1 overall.

-- This year, the Mustangs have 14 turnovers, two fewer than the Knights have takeaways (16).
+- The Mustangs have 14 giveaways this season, while the Knights have 16 takeaways .

 - Find the latest spread and moneyline odds for SMU at SISportsbook.